 Offered bimonthly by Scott Filler, MD and Michael Yeaman, PhD

-Dr. Michael Yeaman and Dr. Scott Filler are experienced and successful grant writers with a long track record of successful funding through the NIH and other highly competitive funding agencies.
-They conduct interactive workshops to teach investigators a variety approaches that maximize the chance of successful grant applications.
+Dr. Michael Yeaman and Dr. Scott Filler are skilled grant writers with a proven track record of securing funding from the NIH and other agencies.
+They conduct workshops to teach researchers effective strategies for successful grant applications.

 WINN CIPP Program (Robert A. Winn Diversity in Clinical Trials: Clinical Investigator Pathway Program)